Tornado intensity: Violent tornadoes

 EF4 damage: Brick home reduced to piles of rubble.
 Above-ground structures are almost completely vulnerable to EF4 tornadoes, which level well-built structures, toss heavy vehicles through the air, and uproot trees, turning them into flying missiles.
 Around 1.1% of annual tornadoes in the U.S. are rated EF4.

 EF5 damage: These tornadoes cause destruction, obliterating and sweeping away almost anything in their paths, including those sheltering in open basements.
 However, they are extremely rare (making up less than 0.1% of annual tornadoes in the U.S.), and even a tornado rated as EF5 usually only produces EF5 damage across a relatively small portion of the damage path (with EF0-EF4 damage zones surrounding the central EF5 core).

+Outbreak Intensity score

+In late 2023, American meteorologist and tornado expert Thomas P. Grazulis created the Outbreak Intensity Score (OIS) as a way to rank tornado outbreaks.
+For the score, only significant tornadoes are counted: F2/EF2 tornadoes receive 2 points each, F3/EF3 tornadoes receive 5 points each, F4/EF4 tornadoes receive 10 points each, and F5/EF5 tornadoes receive 15 points each.
+The number of total points determine the rating for the outbreak, which is broken up into seven categories.